mapr-demos/gess/README.md

 1. Add the so generated ATM location data file in CSV format to `gess.conf` so that gess picks it up on startup time.

-To give you an idea in terms of performance: on my laptop (MBP with 16 GB RAM) it takes approximately 3 min to extract the 416 ATM locations from the [San Francisco Bay Area](http://osm-extracted-metros.s3.amazonaws.com/sf-bay-area.osm.bz2) OSM file.
+To give you an idea in terms of performance: on my laptop (a MBP with 16 GB RAM) it takes approximately 3 min to extract 416 ATM locations from the [San Francisco Bay Area](http://osm-extracted-metros.s3.amazonaws.com/sf-bay-area.osm.bz2) OSM file.
 This OSM file contains some 198,000 nodes with a raw, unzipped file size of 1.45 GB.

 ## Understanding the runtime statistics